12Parker/12Parker.github.io/content/resume.md

 ---

+**Intermediate Software Engineer | Common Wealth Retirement | Nov.
+2020 - Present**

+- Developed Java batch jobs for processing employee and payroll CSV files.
+- Tested code extensively using Cucumber and Junit.
+- Collaborated with product owners and other engineers to refine stories and prepare MVP roadmap.
+- Added payroll functionality to our retirement tool using TypeScript, React, Redux, and Java.

 **Full Stack Software Developer | Manulife Financial | 2018 - Present**

 - Created APIs, using TypeScript and GraphQL, to facilitate communication between microservices.
+- Led major refactor of frontend application to use React Hooks and Apollo GraphQL.
-- Developed front-end webpages using React.js, JavaScript, and Apollo GraphQL.
+- Developed consumer-facing single-page applications using React, JavaScript, and Apollo GraphQL.
-- Performed code reviews and participated in pair programming sessions.
+- Performed code reviews and led pair programming sessions.
-- Worked closely with business partners and stakeholders to deliver exceptional value for our customers.
+- Worked closely with business partners and stakeholders to define product roadmap.
 - Participated in daytime support rotation to diagnose and troubleshoot production issues.

 **Web Development Co-op | McMaster University | May – Aug.
 2017**